OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/service-bus-messaging/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

            }

            // POST: /Home/Submit.
-           // Controller method for handling submissions from hello submission
+           // Controller method for handling submissions from the submission
            // form.
            [HttpPost]
-           // Attribute toohelp prevent cross-site scripting attacks and
+           // Attribute to help prevent cross-site scripting attacks and
            // cross-site request forgery.
            [ValidateAntiForgeryToken]
            public ActionResult Submit(OnlineOrder order)
            {
                if (ModelState.IsValid)
                {
-                   // Will put code for submitting tooqueue here.
+                   // Will put code for submitting to queue here.

                    return RedirectToAction("Submit");
                }